gordonbanderson/random_english/README.md

 ![codecov.io](https://codecov.io/github/gordonbanderson/random_english/branch.svg?branch=master)

-Generate random text that is plausible English
+Generate random text that is plausible English, although it will not be semantically correct.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Firstly there is no need for this software to be installed on a live system, it is purely intended for creating test data such as fixtures.

 ### Prerequisites

-What things you need to install the software and how to install them
+PHP 7.2 is required

 ```
 Give examples